Laravel: Using Pagination, Sorting and Filtering with Your Tables

 In the above code, we just load the chunk of the results using the query parameters provided by DataTables:

-• the search parameter defines the filter
+parameter defines the filter - the

-• the order parameter defines the sorting column name and the sorting order
+parameter defines the sorting column name and the sorting order

 Finally, add another route to your routes/web.php: